Notice of Change in Service Provider for Telephonic Appearances - effective April 13, 2020.

 Unless otherwise ordered, Judge Kimball permits telephone appearances only through CourtSolutions, an independent, fee-based conference call service.
 To appear by telephone, you must establish an account with CourtSolutions and follow its procedures.
 It is wise to establish an account well ahead of an initial telephone appearance.
-You may contact CourtSolutions on the web at www.court-solutions.com/SignUp or by telephone at (917) 746-7476.
+Reservations should be arranged online at https://www.court-solutions.com.
+If a party is unable to register online, a reservation may also be made by telephone at (917) 746-7476.

 Absent an emergency, telephone appearances must be arranged with the conference call service not later than 3:00 p.m. prevailing Eastern Time on the court day prior to the hearing date.

 Each participant must dial into the call no later than 10 minutes prior to the scheduled hearing.
 The conference call service will not call participants.

 If requested not later than two court days prior to the hearing and approved by Judge Kimball, the conference call service fee may be waived for pro se parties who are unable to pay the fee, parties represented on a pro bono basis, and certain governmental entities.